Kunj1/risk_management/README.md

 backend and frontend left to connect
 <br>
-create project post, and all pages
+create project posting function, and all pages.
+There are only a few GET endpoints atm

 <br>
 .env:<br>